 This sets a very clear framework for SCDI to advance its mission.
-Photo © SDCI CMAT (Community Against Malaria Action Team) has been working tirelessly since 2017 towards the goal of ending malaria in key provinces in the Central Highlands.
-CMAT has become one of the key community systems not only in malaria elimination but also in TB outreach and prevention in this reaion.
+Photo © SCDI CMAT (Community Against Malaria Action Team) has been working tirelessly since 2017 towards the goal of ending malaria working trelessly since 2017 towards the goal of ending malaria in key provinces in the Central Highlands.
+CMAT has become one of the key community systems not only in malaria elimination but also in TB outreach and prevention in this region.